 NOTES: Due to the COVID-19 pandemic, National Health Interview Survey data collection switched to a telephone-only mode beginning March 19, 2020.
-This resulted in lower response rates and differences in respondent characteristics for Quarter 2 (April-June).
-Differences observed in estimates between January-June 2020 and earlier time periods may be partially or fully attributable to these changes.
+This resulted in lower response rates and differences in respondent characteristics for April-December 2020.
+Differences observed in estimates between 2020 and earlier time periods may be impacted by these changes.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

 Table VI.
-Percentages (and 95% confidence intervals) of persons under age 65 who lacked health insurance coverage, had public health plan coverage, and had private health insurance coverage at the time of interview, by state Medicaid expansion status, age group, and 6-month interval: United States, 2019-June 2020
+Percentages (and 95% confidence intervals) of persons under age 65 who lacked health insurance coverage, had public health plan coverage, and had private health insurance coverage at the time of interview, by state Medicaid expansion status, age group, and 6-month interval: United States, 2019-2020